 As we began the trail back down the craggy hill, the lack of a handrail and the uneven stairs required focus and concentration.
 As we approached this overhanging rock near the bottom, we were able to see the final steps of the path.

-To our surprise, Captain Pat offered to drive us back to our B&B as it was on his way home.
+To our surprise, Captain Pat offered to drive us back to our B&B in Waterville as it was on his way home.
 Unbeknownst to us, our B&B host, Abbie, had asked Pat to provide the ride, saving us the taxi fare.
 Typical Irish hospitality!